| | | Authors’ Biographies Martin

 boards of Annals of Telecommunications, Applied and Computational Harmonic

 Analysis and the Journal of Fourier Analysis and Application.
+He received the Best

 Paper Award of EURASIP in 1984 for his paper on multidimensional subband